OndrejNepozitek/Edgar-Unity/docs/generators/post-process.md

 The last step is very similar to the previous step.
 At this point, there are colliders from individual room templates that would prevent us from going from one room to another.
 We keep only the colliders that are set to trigger because these may be useful for example for [Current room detection](../guides/current-room-detection.md).

-## Custom post processing
+## Custom post-processing

-If we want to add our own post processing logic, we have to create a class that inherits from `DungeonGeneratorPostProcessBase`.
+If we want to add our own post-processing logic, we have to create a class that inherits from `DungeonGeneratorPostProcessBase`.
 And because the base class is a ScriptableObject, we need to add the `CreateAssetMenu` attribute so we are able to create an instance of that ScriptableObject.
-After a level is generated, the `Run` method is called and that is the place where we put our post process logic.
+After a level is generated, the `Run` method is called and that is the place where we put our post-processing logic.

-    [CreateAssetMenu(menuName = "Dungeon generator/Examples/Docs/My custom post process", fileName = "MyCustomPostProcess")]
+    [CreateAssetMenu(menuName = "Edgar/Examples/Docs/My custom post process", fileName = "MyCustomPostProcess")]
     public class MyCustomPostProcess : DungeonGeneratorPostProcessBase
     {
         public override void Run(GeneratedLevel level, LevelDescription levelDescription)